mmdagent-ex/site-doc/content.en/docs/48_motion_play.md

 MOTION_ADD|(model alias)|(motion alias)|file.vmd
 {{</message>}}

-If the specified model alias does not exist, or if the motion alias already exists, the system will output a Warning and does nothing.
+If the specified model does not exist, the system will output a Warning and does nothing.

+If a motion of the name is already running, overwrite it.

 At the time of starting the playback, the following **MOTION_EVENT_ADD** event message is issued.